GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.md

 :::{tab-item} Saving a template

 1. Once you are satisfied with your map layout, click on the ![](../../fig/en_30.30.2_save_as_template.png) `Save as template`-button in the toolbar above the canvas to save it as a new template.
 2. Choose a location where you want to save the template.
-Ideally, you should choose the template directory (see tip).
+Ideally, you should choose the template directory.
 3. Click `Save`.
 4. You can open the template by dragging it into a QGIS-project.